Hopefully by now you have stitched all six blocks and are ready to create your very own Christmas Wreath Mini-quilt!

 Lay your quilt front onto the wrong side of a square of red backing fabric.
 Fuse together with basting spray, or hand baste with thread or pins...

-Make a length of binding from the rest of your red fabric (if you're using the fabric requirements list HERE) and sew it around the sides of your mini quilt...
+Make a length of binding from the rest of your red fabric and sew it around the sides of your mini quilt...

 Trim away the excess backing fabric and press the binding away from the quilt...

 ...before turning it over to the back and slip stitching in place.

 Hand quilt around the large hexie wreath and also just inside the edge of the binding line.